Feminism in Pakistan: Background

+The situation of women in Pakistan has been described to "confound easy categorization".
+For several generations women have been allowed to attend university and hold jobs, but there is still common gender-based violence and a widespread societal conception of women as property who should not have an existence outside the domestic sphere.

 According to the Global Gender Gap report of the World Economic Forum (WEF), Pakistan's parity score in the Economic Participation and Opportunity subindex is 36.2%, one of the lowest scores world-wide.
 Pakistan has a ranking of 142 of 146 countries overall.
 According to UNICEF, 54% of Pakistani girls become pregnant before their 18th birthday, and 46% of girls are not in education, employment or training.
 The International Monetary Fund has estimated that raising women's economic productivity and growth to that of men could boost Pakistan's GDP by 30 percent.

-Multiple writers have commented on the cultural expectations of women in Pakistan.
-For example, Zoya Rehman writes that the image of Pakistani womanhood has been a construction of the Pakistani state since its inception.
-Within this perception, Pakistani women are expected to guard their sexuality, are controlled, and can even be murdered by honor killings when they do not meet cultural expectations.
-Usman Quais argues that honor killings as well as other forms of gender based and sexual violence are linked to and made worse by systemic barriers: lack of education, poverty, disrupted judicial system, and governmental negligence, which were exacerbated by years of colonial conflicts.
+According to writer Zoya Rehman, the image of Pakistani womanhood has been a construction of the Pakistani state since its inception, heavily influenced by colonialism and Pakistan's establishment as an Islamic nation.
+After independence, the government used religious right-wing sexism as a tool to gain popular support.
+Within this perception, Pakistani women are controlled, denigrated, and expected to guard their sexuality.
+They can be subject to "honor"-based violence when they do not meet cultural expectations.

+Usman Quais argues that honor killings as well as other forms of gender based and sexual violence today are linked to and made worse by systemic barriers: lack of education, poverty, disrupted judicial system, and governmental negligence, which were exacerbated by years of colonial conflicts.
 Afiya S. Ziya argues that this cultural orthodoxy is maintained by propaganda produced by the Inter-Services Public Relations, a Pakistani government agency, that purports to define what is legitimate and permissible as Pakistani culture.

-After independence, women in Pakistan continue to advocate for women's political empowerment through legal reforms.
+Women in Pakistan have advocated for women's political empowerment through reform legislation.
 The Muslim Personal Law of Sharia, which recognized a woman's right to inherit all forms of property, was passed in 1948 after activists mobilized support.
 There was an unsuccessful attempt include a Charter of Women's Rights in the 1956 constitution.
 The most important socio-legal reform to be driven by feminist movements in Pakistan, 1961 Muslim Family Laws Ordinance covering marriage and divorce, is still widely regarded as empowering to women.

-Women from minority religions face an even more severe lack of protections.
+Women from minority religions face a particularly severe lack of protections.
 The UN has expressed dismay at the continuing legal disregard for women in the Christian and Hindu communities against forced religious conversion, abduction, trafficking, child, early and forced marriage, domestic servitude and sexual violence.